McMurray Family, Burnell Family (Click for Family Tree)

 On 7 March 1679, another of our Burnell ancestors (not related to the Bliss or Parsons families), John Stebbins of Northampton, died suddenly and mysteriously.
 An examination of the body showed, “warmth and heate in his body that dead persons are not usual to have” and that his neck had the same flexibility of that of a living person, so rigor mortis had not completely set in.
 His body had “several hundred of spots” that seemed as if “they had been shott with small shott.”
 When these spots were scraped, there were holes under them.
 A second examination was reported to a court of inquest: he had bruises that had not been there during the previous examination, and “the body somewhat more cold yn before, his joints were more limber.”

 How does this pertain to Mary (Bliss) Parsons?
 Well, we know that she had been accused of witchcraft more than once.
-Second, she was back in Northampton, thus near where John Stebbins died.
+Also, she was back in Northampton, thus near where John Stebbins died.
 But even more damning was the fact that the wife of the late John Stebbins was Abigail (Bartlett) Stebbins.
 Does that Bartlett maiden name sound familiar?
-Yep- Abigail was the sister of Samuel Bartlett, the husband/widower of Mary (Bridgman) Bartlett, that Mary was accused of killing through witchcraft in the 1675 Boston trial.
+Yep- Abigail was the sister of Samuel Bartlett, the husband/widower of Mary (Bridgman) Bartlett, that Mary had been accused of killing through witchcraft in the 1675 Boston trial.
 It was the death of Mary (Bridgman) Bartlett’s young sibling that caused the first case of slander, against her mother, Mary (Lyman) Bridgman, to be brought by Joseph Parsons in defense of his wife Mary.
 (Yes, we almost need a detailed roadmap- so many Marys, and same last names to untangle.
 Maybe we just need infographics rather than narrative posts??)

 Samuel Bartlett seemed to be the community’s ‘witch finder’ and he brought in testimony to the inquest concerning the death of John Stebbins.
 There is no record existing today that Mary (Bliss) Parsons was accused of the death through witchcraft, but some historians believe she was the target of such rumors, especially with the bad feelings between her family and the Bartletts/Bridgmans continuing through the years.